It’s critical to supplement with DHA, a key omega-3 fat, to build and preserve brain health and function for babies, children, and adults.

 DHA Supplements for Better Adult Mental Health

-There’s an abundance of evidence that taking a DHA supplement can make you a happier, smarter adult.
+There’s abundant evidence that taking a DHA supplement can make you a happier, smarter adult.

 DHA also increases brain plasticity.

-Neuroplasticity is your brain’s capacity to form new brain cells and neural connections and improve its capabilities throughout your lifetime.
+Neuroplasticity is the brain’s capacity to form new brain cells and neural connections and improve its capabilities throughout life.

-In one clinical trial, healthy adults (mean age 33) were given 800 mg of DHA plus 1600 mg of EPA.
+In one clinical trial, healthy adults were given 800 mg of DHA plus 1600 mg of EPA.

-Study participants experienced an increase in vigor and a decrease in anger, anxiety, fatigue, depression and mental confusion after only 35 days of supplementation.
-(20)
+Study participants experienced an increase in vigor and a decrease in anger, anxiety, fatigue, depression, and mental confusion after only 35 days of supplementation.

-DHA deficiency impairs functions like memory, problem solving, the ability to multitask, and thinking capabilities.
-(21)
+DHA deficiency impairs many cognitive functions such as memory, problem solving, the ability to multitask, and thinking capabilities.

-Low DHA levels have been linked to depression, ADHD, anger and hostility.
-(22)
+Low DHA levels have been linked to depression, ADHD, anger, and hostility.

-Surprisingly, low DHA is a stronger predictor of suicide than battle-related stress.
+Surprisingly, low DHA is a stronger predictor of suicide than combat-related stress.

-But omega-3 and DHA supplementation was found to improve anxiety and depression scores and reduce suicidal thinking by 45%.
-(28)
+But omega-3 and DHA supplementation were found to improve anxiety and depression scores and reduce suicidal thinking by 45%.

 DHA Supplements Protect Seniors Against Mental Decline

-If you could take only one supplement to stay mentally sharp as you age, it should be DHA.
+If you take only one supplement to help stay mentally sharp as you age, it should be DHA.

 Adequate levels of DHA can improve memory and learning and protect against age-related mental decline in healthy older adults.

-High intake of DHA is also associated with reduced risk of neuroinflammation, macular degeneration, stroke and Parkinson’s disease.
-(37)
+High intake of DHA is also associated with reduced risk of neuroinflammation, macular degeneration, stroke, and Parkinson’s disease.

 Why DHA Supplementation Is Necessary

-The evidence is clear — DHA is critical for your brain health and function.
+The evidence is clear: DHA is critical for brain health and function.

-This is because few people regularly consume the main dietary sources of DHA and EPA — cold-water fatty fish such as salmon, herring, mackerel, halibut, sardines and bluefin tuna.
-(39)
+This is because few people regularly consume the main dietary sources of DHA and EPA — cold-water fatty fish such as salmon, herring, mackerel, halibut, sardines, and bluefin tuna.

 This chart shows the DHA and EPA content of the most commonly eaten seafood items in the United States.

-You can see that salmon stands alone with roughly 4-15 times more DHA per serving than the other items on this list.
+You can see that salmon stands alone with roughly 4-14 times more DHA per serving than the other seafood items on this list.

 Research shows that even large amounts of dietary ALA have little effect on blood levels of DHA.

-In fact, less than than 0.5% of ALA found in plants gets converted into the DHA your brain needs.
-(42)
+In fact, less than 0.5% of ALA found in plants gets converted into the DHA the brain needs.